Geoff Lloyd with Annabel Port: Presenters

-Geoff Lloyd

-Geoff Lloyd (born 20 April 1973 in Withington, Manchester) is a British radio presenter.
-He began presenting on Virgin Radio in 1998 alongside Pete Mitchell, moving to the breakfast show in 2003.
+Geoff Lloyd began presenting on Virgin Radio in 1998 alongside Pete Mitchell, moving to the breakfast show in 2003.
 In 2005, he and Pete left the breakfast slot and Geoff began his own late-night show, The Geoff Show in early 2006.
 In September 2008, the show was moved to an early evening slot when Virgin Radio became Absolute Radio.

-Annabel Port

-Annabel Port (born 12 March 1975, Southend-on-Sea) is a British radio presenter.
-She began working at Virgin Radio in 2001, reading the travel news on the Pete and Geoff breakfast show.
+Annabel Port began working at Virgin Radio in 2001, reading the travel news on the Pete and Geoff breakfast show.
 She worked on the Geoff Show from 2006 on Virgin Radio, and has co-presented the show since it began in September 2008.

-Greg Burke

 Greg Burke is a newsreader for Absolute Radio, and reads the news and sport for the show.

-Gareth Evans

 Gareth Evans (nicknamed 'Gruff' or 'Gaz' by Geoff Lloyd), is the producer of the show, and makes occasional on air contributions.

-Nelson Kumah

 Nelson Kumah is a former producer of the show who mysteriously disappeared without any send off by the team or explanation.

-Dan Benedictus

 Dan Benedictus is the assistant producer of the show.
 He also hosts a show on one of Absolute Radio's sister station, Absolute Radio 90s, on Sunday evenings.